This post explores how the R package for labeled scatterplots tries to solve the problem of scatterplots and bubble plots or bubble charts in R.

 The rhtmlLabeledScatter R package on GitHub that attempts to solve three challenges with labeled scatter plots or bubble charts in R: readability with large numbers of labels and bubbles, and the use of images.

-Don’t forget you can create a scatterplot for free using Displayr’s scatterplot maker!
+Don’t forget you can create all of the scatterplots below without R code for free using Displayr’s scatterplot maker!

 Create your own Labeled Scatterplot